 November 13, 2018

-Some of us tend to rely on expensive creams, serums, and treatments in our quest to achieve healthy, glowing complexion.
-Although these can help, your diet can also play a huge part in clearing up your skin so we’ve put together a list of the best foods to eat for clearer skin.
+Some of us tend to rely on expensive creams, serums, and treatments in our quest to achieve a healthy, glowing complexion.
+Although these can help, your diet can also play a huge part in clearing up your skin, so we’ve put together a list of the best foods to eat for radiant skin.

 The epidermis (top layer of your skin) is the body’s largest and fastest-growing organ.
 The food you eat breaks down and becomes the cells that create your epidermis, so you can nourish your skin from the inside out by eating healthy skin-nourishing foods which can assist in reducing acne, inflammation, dry and flaky skin, and even premature ageing.

 Essential fatty acids play a vital role in maintaining flexibility within the cell walls of your skin, improving circulation and oxygen uptake.
 They help maintain the skin’s natural oil barrier, keeping your skin hydrated, provides your skin with anti-ageing properties and thanks to their anti-inflammatory properties, can assist in reducing redness and irritation.

 You can find essential fatty acids in fish such as salmon & tuna, and flax seeds, chia seeds and walnuts are also rich in Omega-3 fatty acids.
 These foods also contain zinc, vitamin E, selenium and protein, which are all key nutrients for your skin for tissue and collagen production as well as repair and cell regeneration.

 Fat-soluble vitamins, most importantly Vitamin E, may be effective in reducing UV damage in the skin.
 Avocados are rich in healthy monounsaturated fats and Vitamin E and C. Leafy greens such as spinach, kale and celery, nuts and seeds are also rich in Vitamin E and packed full of essential minerals and vitamins for healthy skin.